decentraland/explorer-technical-backlog/README.md

-# explorer-architecture-backlog
+# Explorer Technical Backlog

-This is the backlog for big scale architecture decisions regarding the Explorer product and its sub-products
+This is the backlog for big scale architecture decisions regarding the Explorer product and its sub-products.